getodk/docs/docs/central-api-entity-management.rst

 **GET /projects/{projectId}/datasets/{name}/entities/{uuid}/audits**

+.. raw:: html

-Returns `Server Audit Logs </central-api-system-endpoints/#server-audit-logs>`__ relating to an Entity.
-They will be returned most recent first.
+  <p>Returns <a href="/central-api-system-endpoints/#server-audit-logs">Server Audit Logs</a> relating to an Entity.
+They will be returned most recent first.</p>

 .. dropdown:: Request